XRCC Tutorial - Pinball

 Create the Behaviour Flow for Pinball

 In this section, you will learn how to create the core gameplay mechanics for a pinball machine.
-You will implement ball shooting mechanics, flipper controls with proper cooldown timing, and collision behaviors between the ball and various pinball machine elements.
+You will implement ball shooting mechanics, flipper controls with proper cooldown timing, and collision behaviours between the ball and various pinball machine elements.

 Shooting and Resetting the Ball